Sarah Melli Ballet Master

 Rachelle Butler Faculty & Company Member

-A Madison native, Rachelle is excited to be a part of Madison Ballet's new season.
-Formerly with Sacramento Ballet, her training includes dancing with Ballet Chicago, Miami City Ballet School and The Rock School of the Pennsylvania Ballet.
+A Madison native, Ms. Butler's training includes dance with Ballet Chicago, Miami City Ballet School and The Rock School of the Pennsylvania Ballet.
 Formerly with Sacramento Ballet, she has enjoyed performing previously with Madison ballet in its productions of The Nutcracker and Cinderella.
 Her favorite roles include principle couple in Balanchine's Allegro Brilliante, Second Violin in Balanchine's Concerto Barrocco, and Who Cares? pas de deux.
 Rachelle would like to thank her mother, father and sister for their constant support and Earle Smith for his guidance and support.

 Morgan Davison Faculty & Company Member

 Alyssa Gunsolus Faculty & Program Service Coordinator

 Alyssa Gunsolus graduated with a BS in Dance from the University of Wisconsin-Madison.
 She started her formal training with Madison Ballet in 2000 under the direction of W. Earle Smith and has performed corps and soloist roles in The Nutcracker and Cinderella.
 From 2001-2005, she trained with the Joffrey Ballet School in New York City and the Sarasota Ballet in Sarasota, FL on full scholarship.
 Ms. Gunsolus has studied under Dorothy Lister, Cheyhun Ozsoy, Francesca Corkle, Deborah Dawn and Pavil Fomin.
 She lived in New York City for several years where she attended school at Fordham University and studied dance at STEPS on Broadway with Alexander Tressor and Wilhelm Burmann.
 Ms. Gunsolus has also spent many years dancing and choreographing on the competition circuit, competing in Madison, Milwaukee, Chicago, Minneapolis and Atlanta.
 She has had the privilege of working with world renowned choreographers such as Mia Michaels, Tyce Diorio and Travis Wall.
 Ms. Gunsolus has had over 10 years experience working in arts administration for different arts organizations and non-profits around southern Wisconsin.
 She is very excited to be a part of a job share between Madison Ballet and Madison Youth Choirs as the Program Service Coordinator for both organizations!

 Maelanie Kuzma Faculty & Education Outreach Facilitator